Global Wars Espectacular

-Global Wars Espectacular was a 2019 multi-promotional professional wrestling supershow tour co-produced by the American promotion Ring of Honor (ROH) and Mexico's Consejo Mundial de Lucha Libre (CMLL).
+Global Wars Espectacular was a 2019 multi-promotional professional wrestling supershow tour and livestreaming event co-produced by the American promotion Ring of Honor (ROH) and Mexico's Consejo Mundial de Lucha Libre (CMLL).
 It was the 17th Global Wars event and the tour spanned three dates, from September 6 through September 8, 2019.
 It made stops at the Ford Community & Performing Arts Center in Dearborn, Michigan on September 6, the Odeum Expo Center in Villa Park, Illinois on September 7, and the Potawatomi Hotel & Casino in Milwaukee, Wisconsin on September 8.
 The events were broadcast live on Honor Club and FITE TV.

 Background

 Production

 The U.S. based Ring of Honor (ROH) and the Mexico based Consejo Mundial de Lucha Libre (CMLL) Professional wrestling promotions started a working partnership in the mid-2010s, with ROH wrestlers travelling to Mexico to compete on CMLL shows and CMLL wrestlers working select shows in the U.S. for Ring of Honor.
 The two promotions have collaborated on supershow events over the year, such as the 2016 through 2019 International Gran Prix in Mexico, the Summer Supercard show in 2019, and the CMLL 85th Anniversary Show where ROH wrestler Matt Taven worked the main event.

 In late July ROH announced that they had partnered with CMLL for a three day "Global Wars Espectacular" tour, as part of their annual Global Wars series of events.
 The three-stop tour would start on September 6, 2019 at the Ford Community Center in Dearborn, Michigan.
 The second stop, on September 7, will be at the Odeum Expo in Chicago and concluded at the Potawatomi Casino in Milwaukee on September 8.
 Several of the matches would feature ROH and CMLL wrestlers facing off, in additional to non-interpromotional matches.